ws1993/bilive/docs/installation.md

 ### Docker Compose

-See [Installation](https://bilive.timerring.com/installation.html) for the adjustment method of `compose.yml`.

 #### Use image

-Default CPU latest version, if you need to use the GPU version, please adjust it in `compose.yml` yourself.
+The default is CPU latest version, if you need to use the GPU version, please modify the `image: ghcr.io/timerring/bilive:X.X.X` to `image: ghcr.io/timerring/bilive-gpu:X.X.X` in `compose.yml`.

 ```bash
 docker compose up -d